Incidence rate meta-analysis

 The example looks at mortality by sex and age for patients with trigeminal neuralgia (Rothman et al., 1973).
 The person-time data are person-years.

-Not exposed
+Exposed Not exposed

 To analyse these data in StatsDirect first prepare them in four workbook columns and label these columns appropriately.
 Alternatively, open the test workbook using the file open function of the file menu.
-Then select risk difference from the meta-analysis section of the analysis menu.
+Then select incidence rate difference from the meta-analysis section of the analysis menu.
 Select the columns marked "Exposed cases", "Exposed person-time", "Non-exposed cases" and "Non-exposed person-time" when prompted for data.
 Note that "exposed" and "experimental" groups are the same.

 For this example: